jessepav/libgdx-wiki-old/Gdx-freetype.md

 # Details #

-Since this is an extension, it is not included in your LibGDX project by default.
+Since this is an extension, it is not included in your libGDX project by default.
 How you add the extension differs based on the setup of your project.

 ## How to put gdx-freetype in your project ##